Basic Food - Work Requirements

 3. For any non-exempt work registrant, determine if the client(s) is considered ABAWD.

-4. If a WorkFirst household is sanctioned, determine whether or not the sanctioned persons are exempt from Basic Food work requirements.
+4. If a WorkFirst household is sanctioned, determine whether the sanctioned individual is exempt from Basic Food work requirements.
 Disqualify non-participating members of the TANF household from receiving Basic Food unless they are exempt under WAC 388-444-0010.

-5. Read the Work Registration Script(s), referring to any household members in the assistance unit that are work registrants.
-Perform any necessary referrals to employment and training opportunities.
+5. Read the Work Registration and BFET Script(s) to household members in the assistance unit that are work registrants.
+Complete any necessary referrals to employment and training opportunities.

 6. Ensure the Consolidated Work Registration Notice populates in the letters for the household.